alexgibson/notify.js/README.md

 To initialize a web notification create a new `Notify` instance, passing the message `title` as well as any other options you wish to use.

+Note: this example is using a browser global, but you can also require Notify.js using CommonJS if you prefer.

 ```
 var Notify = window.Notify.default;